 Of stolen books, horrors of bondage, dark secrets and love across the border (IANS Books This Weekend)

-IANS bookshelf offers some nice reads for this weekend.
+The IANS bookshelf has a variety of reads to offer for this weekend.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)